openconfig/ovgs/docs/service-overview.md

 serial number + ien (hereafter simply referred to as serial number, the inclusion of an ien as appropriate, is implied).
 Some products may also have a TPM Public Key associated with them.
-By default, it is assumed that all the customer-owned component serial numbers are added to the root group.
+By default, it is assumed that all the customer-owned component serial numbers are added to the root group by the vendor as they are allocated.
 Users with the **ASSIGNER** or **ADMIN** role can move/add serials within the tree from there.
 A serial can be assigned to a single group apart from the root group.
 See the `/GetSerial` RPC for an example of the details available for a given serial number.

 ## Pinned Domain Certificates (PDCs)